Yes, the Booby said “Merry Christmas”! Oh, the horror!

 Like it or not, fellas, Christianity is a major feature of Western Civilization, as is our hard-won freedom to choose for ourselves whether or not to accept Christianity as our faith.
 The religion of our forefathers is inescapably a part of us, whether we’re believers or not.
 When we attack Christianity for its own sake, as our so-called intellectuals love to do, we attack ourselves, our history, and our heritage.

 Attempts to expunge our Christian history are no more noble than, say, the Taliban’s attempts to demolish Buddhist statues, or the Conquistadores’ attempts to wipe out New World art and symbolism.
 It’s a totalitarian human impulse as old as our species.
-If you actually believe that the sociology professor from your local university is above such behaviour, then you’re quite mistaken, naive, or self-deceived.
+If you actually believe that the sociology professor from your local university is above such behaviour… well, then the Booby has a bridge to sell ya.

 The people who founded our modern nations were Christians, the people who built our roads, our industries, our businesses, were primarily Christians.
 Those who fought against totalitarianism in the 20th Century were overwhelmingly Christians, too, though certainly to varying degrees of devoutness.
 And all of them were as fallible, human, and prone to transgression as the rest of us, but their legacy in part made us who we are today, like it or not.